Here's what to know about the film and TV writers' strike

 Who is involved?

-Some 11,500 film and TV writers belonging to the Writers Guild of America are negotiating with the Alliance of Motion Picture and Television Producers (AMPTP), which represents eight major studios: Amazon, Apple, Disney, Discovery-Warner, NBC Universal, Netflix, Paramount and Sony.
+Some 11,500 film and TV writers belonging to the Writers Guild of America are negotiating with the Alliance of Motion Picture and Television Producers (AMPTP), which represents eight major studios: Amazon, Apple, Disney, Warner Bros.
+Discovery, NBC Universal, Netflix, Paramount and Sony.
 (CBS News and Paramount+ are owned by Paramount Global.)

 WGA members work in film, TV, animation and fiction podcasts, according to the Los Angeles Times.